cyrusimap/cyrus-imapd/docsrc/feedback-bugs.rst

 * If a custom version is used, any options that may have specified during the build process.
 * If relevant, are you using altnamespace, unixhierarchysep, or virtdomains?
 * If relevant, are you in a murder configuration?
 (In which case please provide information for all hosts)
+* What did you do?
+* What did you expect to happen, and what actually happened?

 .. note::
     **Cyrus IMAP Version**